spoge/Text-Adventure/README.md

 #### `showIfAnyFlagMatches` show paragraph/action if any flag in this field matches an obtained flag

-#### `showIfAllFlagsMatches` hide paragraph/action if all flags in this field matches obtained flags
+#### `showIfAllFlagsMatches` show paragraph/action if all flags in this field matches obtained flags

 #### `hideIfAllFlagsMatches` hide paragraph/action if all flags in this field matches obtained flags